dorothyc/mortgage_calculator/README.md

+## Run the unit tests
-## Run the unit tests with command:
+run the unit tests with command:
 `pytest test_mortgage_calc.py`